 Factor Subcomponent Inventory Item Loading Advancement Leveling up your character as fast as possible. .68 α = .79 Acquiring rare items that most players will never have.
-Becoming powerful. .81 Accumulating resources, items or money. .69 How important is it to you to be well-known in the game? .53 Being part of a serious, raid/loot-oriented guild. .60 Mechanics How interested are you in the precise numbers and percentages underlying the game mechanics? α = .68 How important is it to you that your character is as optimized as .65 possible for their profession / role?
+Becoming powerful.
+Accumulating resources, items or money. .69 How important is it to you to be well-known in the game? .53 Being part of a serious, raid/loot-oriented guild. .60 Mechanics How interested are you in the precise numbers and percentages .78 underlying the game mechanics? α = .68 How important is it to you that your character is as optimized as .65 possible for their profession / role?
 How often do you use a character builder or a template to plan out .67 your character's advancement at an early level?
-Knowing as much about the game mechanics and rules as possible. .69 Competition Competing with other players. .64 α = .75 How often do you purposefully try to provoke or irritate other players? .81 Dominating/killing other players. .72 Doing things that annoy other players. .82 Socializing Getting to know other players. .82 α = .74 Helping other players. .65 Chatting with other players. .77 Being part of a friendly, casual guild. .63 Relationship How often do you find yourself having meaningful conversations with other players? α = .80 How often do you talk to your online friends about your personal issues? .88 How often have your online friends offered you support when you had a real life problem? .86 Teamwork Would you rather be grouped or soloing? .79 $\alpha = .71$ How important is it to you that your character can solo well? .73 u/ 1 How much do you enjoy working with others in a group? .60 Having a self-sufficient character. .63 Discovery How much do you enjoy exploring the world just for the sake of .82 Discovery exploring it? α = .73 How much do you enjoy finding quests, NPCs or locations that most people do not know about? .77 How much do you enjoy collecting distinctive objects or clothing that .55 have no functional value in the game?
-Exploring every map or zone in the world. .80 Role-Playing Trying out new roles and personalities with your characters. .66 α = .87 Being immersed in a fantasy world. .62
+Knowing as much about the game mechanics and rules as possible. .69 Competition Competing with other players. .64 α = .75 How often do you purposefully try to provoke or irritate other players? .81 Dominating/killing other players. .72 Doing things that annoy other players. .82 Socializing Getting to know other players. .82 $\alpha = .74$ Helping other players.
+Chatting with other players. .77 Being part of a friendly, casual guild. .63 Relationship How often do you find yourself having meaningful conversations with .71 · other players? α = .80 How often do you talk to your online friends about your personal .88 issues?
+How often have your online friends offered you support when you had .86 a real life problem?
+Teamwork Would you rather be grouped or soloing? .79 $\alpha = .71$ How important is it to you that your character can solo well? .77 How much do you enjoy working with others in a group? .60 Having a self-sufficient character. .63 Discovery How much do you enjoy exploring the world just for the sake of .82 - exploring it? α = .73 How much do you enjoy finding quests, NPCs or locations that most .77 people do not know about?
+How much do you enjoy collecting distinctive objects or clothing that .55 have no functional value in the game?
+Exploring every map or zone in the world. .80 Role-Playing Trying out new roles and personalities with your characters. .66 itoic-i iayiiig